katspaugh/wavesurfer.js/README.md

 ## Feedback

 We appreciate your feedback and contributions!
-Join the conversation and share your thoughts here: https://github.com/wavesurfer-js/wavesurfer.js/discussions/2789

-If you encounter any issues or have suggestions for improvements, please don't hesitate to open an issue or submit a pull request on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, please don't hesitate to post in our [forum](https://github.com/wavesurfer-js/wavesurfer.js/discussions/categories/q-a).

 We hope you enjoy using wavesurfer.ts and look forward to hearing about your experiences with the library!